Key Takeaways

 Is it worth getting a business phone?

-Yes — and the case becomes stronger if your team makes or receives more than a handful of calls per week.
-A dedicated business phone system keeps your personal number private, gives your business a professional identity, and — in the case of modern virtual business phone systems — automatically logs calls, generates summaries, and syncs activity to your CRM.
+Yes, and the case becomes stronger if your team makes or receives more than a handful of calls per week.
+A dedicated business phone system keeps your personal number private, gives your business a professional identity, and, in the case of modern virtual business phone systems, automatically logs calls, generates summaries, and syncs activity to your CRM.
 For sales teams especially, the admin time saved by automatic CRM updates typically pays for the subscription within the first month.
-Even for solo founders or micro-teams, the separation between personal and business calls is worth the cost of an entry-level plan.
+Even for solo founders or micro-teams, separating personal and business calls is worth the cost of an entry-level plan, which now starts at $10 to $18 per user per month.

 What is the best phone system for business?

-There's no single answer, but the best business phone systems share three qualities: reliable call quality, deep integrations that sync not just call logs but full transcripts and summaries to your CRM, and AI features that reduce post-call admin without requiring a separate subscription.
-For small sales teams, Allo currently offers the strongest combination of those three qualities at a transparent price.
+There is no single answer, but the best business phone systems share three qualities: reliable call quality, deep integrations that sync not just call logs but full transcripts and summaries to your CRM, and AI features that reduce post-call admin without requiring a separate subscription.
+For small sales teams, Allo currently offers the strongest combination of those three at a transparent price, $32/user/month on annual billing for the Business plan with no add-ons.
 For larger teams or enterprise environments, RingCentral and Aircall offer more scale and broader integration libraries.
-If budget is the top priority, Dialpad offers the best AI features relative to its price point among the major providers.
+If budget is the top priority and you can commit to annual billing, Dialpad offers the best AI features relative to price at $15/user/month.